E-Residency in Ukraine: Law, Tax, and Benefits

 Thereafter, an applicant is set a date and time in the foreign diplomatic institution of Ukraine in the state of permanent (temporary) residence (stay).
 They will be identified and performed in other procedures related to granting the e-resident status.

-To register an e-resident as an individual entrepreneur, an application should be submitted in electronic form signed with a qualified electronic signature.
+To register an e-resident as an individual entrepreneur, an application should be submitted electronically with a qualified electronic signature.
 Along with this, a foreigner needs to show their international travel documents.

-Submission of an application for e-resident status is equivalent to a personal submission of the registration card of a physical taxpayer to the relevant controlling body, and to an application for registration in the State Register.
+Submission of an application for e-resident status is equivalent to a personal submission of the registration card of a physical taxpayer to the relevant controlling body and an application for registration in the State Register.

 Registered e-residents as natural persons-entrepreneurs are considered single taxpayers from the date of their state registration.
 There is no need to submit an application for choosing a simplified taxation system.